Free Cancellation Book more than 1 days in advance for Free Cancellation.

 Melbourne is often seen as the more cosmopolitan cousin to Sydney, home to artists and bohemians alike.
 Its world-famous street-art can be found throughout the laneways, rarely erased its celebrated as part of the culture.
 This spacious city has the wide Yarra River running through it, creating many great places to hang-out by the waterside.
 Step outside the city centre and there are plenty of quirky neighbourhoods to get lost in and enjoy some of the best coffee you’ll ever taste (fact!).

-Melbourne hostels tend to attract a sociable crowd of travellers, with the Aussie spirit bringing common rooms to life.
+Melbourne hostels tend to attract a sociable crowd of solo travellers, backpackers and groups with the Aussie spirit bringing common rooms to life.
 Staying in a nunnery complete with stained-glass windows and majestic stairways is an option, as is staying in a hostel with a gym and rooftop pool.
 There’s plenty of choice, so if you’re after budget-friendly breakfasts, on-site bars or daily activities, you’ll be able to find your ideal match.
 There’s a hostel above an ale house that hosts regular open mic nights and a mix of modern buildings with stylish décor and the more traditional period buildings.
 Dorms come in all shapes and sizes and are the best choice for those wanting to stretch the pennies further.
 Private rooms are available too though, so there’s plenty of opportunity to treat yourself.
-Don't forget to check out our best hostels in Melbourne!
+Don't forget to check out our best backpackers hostels in Melbourne!